-Welcome to the final entry in my COAL series.
+Welcome to the final entry (for n0w) in my COAL series.
 This series of posts, begun over six months ago, now totals almost 35,000 words.
 By comparison, Hamlet, Shakespeare’s longest play, comes in at 30,066 words.
 In fact, this series has winded and wended on for so long that I added another vehicle (and therefore another entry) since I started.
-In February of this year, I replaced the 2014 MKZ (that I liked greatly) with it’s platform-mate, a 2017 Ford Fusion Platinum that I like even more.
+In February of this year, I replaced the 2014 MKZ (that I liked greatly) with its platform-mate, a 2017 Ford Fusion Platinum that I like even more.
 Regular readers may recall that I already used the Fusion as a foil for an earlier piece I wrote, titled The End of Luxury.

 Obviously there is something about the Ford CD4 platform that appeals to me since, for the first time in my life, I’ve essentially purchased the same vehicle twice.
 As far as I am concerned, Ford hit a home run with the CD4.
 Perfect size, good ride/handling compromise, and very attractive styling (in both MKZ and Fusion guise).
 The availability of AWD (which most other mid-size sedans don’t offer) is a huge plus in the snowy part of the country.
 And of course the gadgets.
 Lots and lots of gadgets, as we shall soon see.

 The question that I keep getting asked repeatedly is “Why didn’t you get another Lincoln, since you like them so much?”
-For starters, I don’t like the insinuation that kinship with my 1970 Lincoln Mark III must somehow translate into blind loyalty for products from the same company a half century later.
+For starters, I don’t like the insinuation that kinship with my 1970 Lincoln Mark III must somehow translate into blind loyalty for products from the same company a half-century later.
 While automotive heritage is important, cars should ultimately be judged on the merits of the here and now, not what they made decades ago.
-So lets dispense with the loaded second part of the question, and focus on “Why didn’t you get another Lincoln?”
+So let’s dispense with the loaded second part of the question, and focus on “Why didn’t you get another Lincoln?”
 To answer this question requires one final journey of self-discovery.

 The screenshot above tells me pretty much everything you need to know about me.
-My house is fully immersed into the Nest ecosystem of digital thermostats, smoke detectors, and security cameras, with a total of 13 devices.
+My house is fully immersed in the Nest ecosystem of digital thermostats, smoke detectors, and security cameras, with a total of 13 devices.
 You know that friend you call up when you’re trying to set up your home theater or you can’t get your WiFi to connect?
 That friend is me.

 Everyone has different automotive priorities, obviously.
 Otherwise we’d all be driving the same car.
 Some people value performance, others carrying capacity.
 Me, I value technology.
 Until recently, the best automotive gadgets were limited to luxury brands.
 However, as I pointed out in my End of Luxury post, you no longer need to get a luxury car to get most of the bells and whistles.
 So literally, all the MKZ offers over the Fusion is the (dubious) value of the Lincoln name.

-So lets dive right into the gadgets, shall we:
+So let’s dive right into the gadgets, shall we:

 Adaptive Cruise Control.
 This is one that I use every single day.
 While my 2014 MKZ also had adaptive cruise control, that system only worked down to about 35 MPH.
 Below that speed, it would disengage.
 The setup in the 2017 Fusion (and 2017 MKZ) does it one better by being fully functional at all speed, all the way down to a complete stop.
 This effectively allows it to completely control the throttle and brakes in stop and go traffic, and takes us one step closer to our self-driving future.